andrlange/mds-test/README.md

 # Multi Data Source Demo

+This Demo shows how we can use Spring Security with Database Users only and Multi-Schema in a DB for authentication and routing all
+DB Queries (CrudRepository + Service) using the right DB user context.

-## using PostgreSQL 17 and PG Admin 4
+## using PostgreSQL 17 and PG Admin 4 (Docker-Compose)

+### Based on Spring Boot 3.3.5

+- Spring Boot Starter JDBC
+- Spring Boot Starter Security
+- PostgreSQL
+- Lombok
+- Spring Boot Starter Web

 ### Start docker instances: